Tortar/FastDeepCopy.jl/README.md

 # FastDeepCopy.jl

-This package export a single function called `fastdeepcopy` which performs much better than its Base counterparts `deepcopy` when used on most non-isbits types as shown below:
+This package export a single function called `fastdeepcopy` which performs much better than its `Base` counterpart `deepcopy` when used on most non-isbits types as shown below:

 ```julia
 # benchmarks on some common cases